 Get an intimate look at the sports legend’s transformation from boxing heavyweight world champion to social activist, told through his own voice and never-before-seen archival material.
 This 165-minute feature documentary by director Antoine Fuqua boasts LeBron James as an executive producer.

 The summer before his eighth-grade year, Felipe Lopez emigrated from the Dominican Republic to the South Bronx without knowing a word of English.
-Four years later, the basketball phenom landed a Sports Illustrated cover—and comparisons to Michael Jordan—at the age of 17.
+Four years later, the basketball phenom landed a cover—and comparisons to Michael Jordan—at the age of 17.
 Lopez failed to live up to the extraordinary hype, but in this 77-minute feature documentary, 11-time Emmy Award-winning filmmaker Jonathan Hock makes the case that he more than embodied the American dream.

 In this 88-minute feature documentary, Tribeca Film Festival alum Erin Lee Carr explores the corrupt culture behind USA Gymnastics.
 Carr sheds light on how decades of sexual abuse against hundreds of young women and girls by national team doctor Larry Nassar could go unchecked for so long.